-The small dynamic range of slide film is a second factor it’s considered tough to shoot.
-The golden hour is the ideal time to shoot slide film.
+The constrained dynamic range of reversal film is another reason why it’s regarded as tough to shoot.
+Golden hour is the best time to use reversal.

-The Sears KS Super II takes 35mm film that is sold in canisters.
-The film can also be described as 135 film, and it is the best-selling film format.
+35mm film that is in canisters is used by the Sears KS Super II.
+35mm film can also be described as 135 film, and it is the most widely used film format.

 DX Coded Film

-All available 35mm film offered these days has a DX code.
-This allows electronically controlled cameras to automatically detect and set the ISO of the film canister loaded into the camera.
+Just about all new 35mm film offered for sale today has DX encoding.
+This enables electronically controlled cameras to automatically detect and set the ISO of the film loaded.

-ASA (ISO) on the Sears KS Super II is required to be selected manually.
-For that reason DX-coding is not going to be of any use.
+The ISO (ASA) on the Sears KS Super II is required to be manually dialed in.
+For that reason DX-coding does not matter.

 Sears KS Super II Resources